You raised money and can hire your first Marketing leader. Check this sample saas marketing budget plan to push the right efforts and get a huge...

 So your B2B SaaS company has a great product and has decided to use marketing to facilitate its growth.
 That’s a fantastic idea!
 We think that getting a great marketing department up and running is pivotal in facilitating exponential growth for your company.
 However, for your marketing department to be successful, its goals have to closely align with your company’s strategy.
 This concept may seem obvious but it can be very difficult to implement if you don’t align the two early.

 In our interactions with clients, we’ve seen that a lot of this difficulty stems from poor communication across verticals or assumptions that are made on what each division knows.
 So we’ve set up a process to push the right information to the forefront and to transform it into actionable goals and bold but attainable results.
-This process incorporates Ansoff’s matrix, Objectives and Key Results, and the Theory of Constraints.
+This process incorporates Ansoff’s growth matrix, Objectives and Key Results, and the Theory of Constraints.
 Our combination of frameworks focuses our clients' attention in the right areas and ensures that we can build our marketing departments quickly and in lock-step with our clients’ business priorities.

 Aligning the leadership team on short and long-term priorities

 First up, leadership alignment.
 In order to move forward and grow the way you need to, the leadership team needs to be completely aligned on the company’s goals and vision for the future.
 This gives the rest of the organization’s leader the tools to make clear decisions about the work they pursue to support that vision.